merlijnbigtree/mojito-js-delivery/docs/setup.md

 ## Experiment shared code

 JS and CSS can have a shared scope within an experiment.
-E.g. two treatment variants might have some stying commonalities.
+E.g. two treatment variants might have some styling commonalities.
 We can cut down on repeated code by sharing common elements.

 ### Experiment shared JS